camwebb/wfo-salicaceae/wfo_editing_policies.md

 ## Nomenclatural Status

-Policy:

- * In order to switch the nomenclatural status of a name from ‘unknown’ to ‘valid’ or another option one **must** actively research the name.
-However, considering the time required to perform this research for the many names that need to be reviewed, it is only required to check the status for names that are accepted and that are currently in an ‘unknown’ state.
+In order to switch the nomenclatural status of a name from ‘unknown’ to ‘valid’ or another option one **must** actively research the name.
+However, considering the time required to perform this research for the many names that need to be reviewed, it is only required to check the status for names that are _accepted_ and that are currently in an ‘unknown’ state.

-Note that before adding a synonym to an accepted taxon, the status of the name must be ‘valid’ (or possibly ‘conserved’).
+Note that before adding a synonym to an accepted taxon, the status of the accepted name must be ‘valid’ (or possibly ‘conserved’).

 ## Homotypic names